cognisant/Docs.DevelopmentProcess/README.md

 Any possible process improvements agreed upon by the team get trialled in a future sprint, then discussed and refined during that sprint’s retrospective.

-An example of a process improvement derived from a retrospective meeting is [the work in progress limit](https://github.com/cognisant/Docs.DevelopmentProcess/blob/dev-with-retrospective/docs/work-in-progress-limit.md).
+An example of a process improvement derived from a retrospective meeting is [the work in progress limit](work-in-progress-limit.md).

+During the retrospective, the distractions recorded during the sprint are reviewed, with the primary goal of identifying trends in distractions that could be solved with either a software, or process, improvement.
+This will often lead to cards being added to a Trello board for actioning, depending on whether the issue is related to the development process, technical debt, or an system issue/improvement.

 ##### Retrospective Goals